Nasr-SFB1315/MouseCare/Network/readme.md

  # Using the network

 We have created a trained network using the open source software deeplabcut.
-You can just download and use it as is.
+Awailable to download from the folder trained network.

 In case you want to create your own network for tracing facial features we have created the following guide on how to achieve this.